 TreasureFest has grown exponentially over the years and now sports a vibe that's more in tune with an indie craft fair than a showcase for antiques and collectibles — though you can still find such vendors at the fair.

 Today the event is home to a rotating array of 400+ vendors, lining the waterfront on both sides of a long promenade selling everything from up-cycled handbags and handmade necklaces to vintage shirts and limited-edition illustrated prints.
 A plethora of food trucks and tents, as well as live music, are also the norm at this bustling open-air extravaganza—which features DIY workshops and plenty of alcohol as well.

 To get the most out of TreasureFest, here are some things to keep in mind.
 On-leash dogs are welcome, though the event can get crowded so make sure your pooch is good with crowds.
 There are tables and lawn chairs for shopping breaks, chowing down, and listening to live tunes, but these can fill up fast.
 Bring along a picnic blanket and you've got a perennial place to chill.

 TreasureFest's organizers say they have so many vendors that their line-up changes monthly, so if you want that wall piece made from recycled skateboards make sure to grab a business card.
 Many of the markets are also themed, depending on the month.
 For example, the 2017 holiday market (which took place in November) included free snapshots with Santa and 20 tons of snow.

-TreasureFest takes place on both Saturday and Sunday, from 10 a.m. until 4 p.m., and costs $5 per person (kids under 12 are free).
+TreasureFest takes place on the last full weekend of the month February-November, from 10 a.m. until 4 p.m.
+Admission costs $4 per person if purchased online, or $7 at the gate.
+Kids under 12 are free.